fiotran/DailySchedule/introduction-to-angular/inputs-outputs-and-eventemitters.md

   }
 }
 ```
+## Input decorator

-Now that we have the activities variable in parent \(activities.component.ts\) we are going to send the data to the child component \(list-components.ts\) as a Input
+Now that we have the activities variable in parent \(activities.component.ts\) we are going to send the data to the child component \(list-components.ts\) as an Input

 In the activities.component.html file, assign the local activities to the child property activitiesList